Reduced blood circulation and hypertension caused by cutaneous folds

 Blood pressure taking

-You can feel the pressure that the band puts on your arm.
-Ironically, your skin does the same on your whole system.
+You can feel the pressure that the band exerts on your arm.
+Ironically, your skin does the same on your entire system.

 As you grow older, all your folds deepen and many become permanent.